dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ## Overview

 To manage an SNS, the SNS community needs to understand how proposals work, how they can be submitted, voted on, and what effect they have.

-This article explains the different types of proposals and how to work with them.
+This article explains the different kinds of proposals and provides for each of them a concrete example of the quill command to submit it.

 ## Background